Terrified (Blink-182 song): Background

 Following the release and touring in support of Blink-182's fourth album, Take Off Your Pants and Jacket, guitarist Tom DeLonge began writing songs with the intent of exploring more of his post-hardcore influences.
 As he continued to write, DeLonge invited his bandmate and drummer, Travis Barker, and longtime friend, David Kennedy, to record with him, which would eventually become enough for them to start Box Car Racer.
 Soon after the release of the band's 2002 self-titled album, the band went on tour to promote the album.
 The band broke up in mid 2003 after tensions started to rise up between DeLonge and his bandmate and bassist Mark Hoppus, who felt betrayed after DeLonge didn't include Hoppus as a part of the project.

 After a conversation between DeLonge and Barker a few years after DeLonge's second departure from Blink-182, ideas were created to revive the project and record another Box Car Racer track.
 The song was written in 2018, while the recording process circulated between 2018 and 2021.

 News of an unreleased Box Car Racer song began to surface in late 2020, when Barker was asked in an interview if there would ever be new music from the side project:"So, there is a Box Car song that's unreleased.
 I think whenever the time's right or it makes sense, we're gonna release it.
 I would just love for the fans to hear that song." - Travis BarkerDeLonge later confirmed these claims the following year, stating that he and Barker had recorded it within the last few years.
 News on the song went dark until early 2023, when Barker claimed that the song would never be released.
 At the time of these claims, Blink-182 was in the middle of recording their ninth album, One More Time..., which marked DeLonge's return to the band after a seven year absence.
-While recording the album, DeLonge and Barker discussed the idea of releasing "Terrified" on One More Time..., which they ultimately agreed on.
+While recording the album, DeLonge and Barker discussed the idea of releasing "Terrified" on One More Time..., despite not being a single, which they ultimately agreed on.
 In an interview with Zane Lowe, the two called the song "a gem," and expressed how happy they were that they could have it on this album.